V-Sekai/manuals/decisions/20220531-truenas-scale.md

-# To create a deployment kit use truescale to host gocd agents for cicd.
+# Rejected: To create a deployment kit use truescale to host gocd agents for cicd.

 ### Describe the status of the issue.